ZRaup/Zachary-Raup/MySQL_port.md

     Sundays and Saturdays have the highest test completion rates, with 5,860 and 4,674 tests completed respectively in the year 2013.
 This indicates that users are more likely to engage in test activities during weekends.

-    Recommendation: Increase marketing efforts and user engagement initiatives on weekends to leverage the higher user activity.
+    Recommendation: Increase marketing efforts and user engagement initiatives on weekends to draw in higher user activity.
 Consider launching weekend-specific challenges or promotions to boost participation.

 ###### Weekday Trends: